wald-tq/docs.influxdata.com/content/kapacitor/v1.3/nodes/alert_node.md

 ### Log

-Log JSON alert data to file.
+Log JSON alert data to a file.
 One event per line.
 Must specify the absolute path to the log file.
 It will be created if it does not exist.
 Example: